CLICK AN IMAGE FOR LARGER VIEW

 Mae died on February 10, 2012, in Rockville, Maryland.

-Dances Mae taught include E' Bal 'd L'Amicizia, Ballo Sardo, Diagonal Reel, La Danza, La Furlana, Graziella Mazurka, Il Valzer delle Candele, I Miss My Swiss, L'Hirondelle, La Furlana, La Vinca, Italian Mazurka, Magic Circle, Mandolin Contra, Newhall, Ohio River Contra, Quadricycle, Quadriglia, Quadriglia di Aviano, Quadrigilia Tipicas Abruzzi, Salterello, Sicilian Waltz, Street Fair, Tarantella Montevergine, Tarantella Tipicas Calabrese, Tarantella Villagio, and Windmill Lancers.
+Dances Mae taught include E' Bal 'd L'Amicizia, Ballo Sardo, Clever Corners, Diagonal Reel, La Danza, La Furlana, Graziella Mazurka, Il Valzer delle Candele, I Miss My Swiss, L'Hirondelle, La Furlana, La Vinca, Italian Mazurka, Magic Circle, Mandolin Contra, Midway Ramble, Newhall, Ohio River Contra, On the Way to Fairfield, Quadricycle, Quadriglia, Quadriglia di Aviano, Quadrigilia Tipicas Abruzzi, Salterello, Sicilian Waltz, Street Fair, Tarantella Montevergine, Tarantella Tipicas Calabrese, Tarantella Villagio, and Windmill Lancers.